coltekin/TRmorph/README.md

 You can get the latest version of TRmorph from GitHub here: https://github.com/coltekin/TRmorph.
-The best is to clone the repository using git, and pull frequently since this version is changed relatively frequently, but GitHub also allows you to download the as a `.zip` file.
+The best is to clone the repository using git, and pull often since this version is changed relatively frequently, but GitHub also allows you to download the as a `.zip` file.